-Over the last 10 years I feel I have developed unparalleled knowledge an enthusiasm for the subjects I talk about and interpret during guided excursions, both in densely populated cities and remote regions of the world.
+Over the last 10 years I feel I have developed unparalleled knowledge an enthusiasm for the subjects I talk about and interpret during guided excursions, both in densely populated areas and remote regions of the world.
 With a bit of notice, I can confidently lecture on a wide variety of historical or geo-political subjects, at private or corporate events including cruise ships, expedition yachts and overseas venues.

 My field of expertise covers a number of topics in relation to imperial expansion, naval history, and world exploration.
 I love stories about land, sea, sub-sea, air and space exploration, and I aim to deliver these presentations as clearly and objectively as possible to inform, inspire and educate listeners.
 From school children to savvy travellers, I enjoy weaving a tale of daring do, helping individuals discover and make conections with the past.
 I am a lecturer, researcher and a storyteller.
 I give history a voice.

-The list below offers some of the topics I current present:
+The list below offers some of the topics I currently present:

 Operation Tabarin & The Antarctic Treaty.